aliengreen/libpmap/README.md

 "Delete port mapping to [TCP => 6569]": This part of the output signifies the successful deletion of the port mapping.

-##### Get external IP UPnP-IGDP
+##### Get external IP

 The provided command is used to query a router or gateway with the IP address `192.168.1.1` and retrieve its external IP address using UPnP.
 This information can be helpful in various networking scenarios where knowing the external IP address is necessary, such as for remote access or dynamic DNS services.
+To achieve the same with NAT-PMP, simply change the first argument of the command line.
+Use `-u` for UPnP or `-p` for NAT-PMP:

 ```
 ./pmap -u -e 192.168.1.1